 Then of course, there are the encounters with the extraordinary wildlife that wander the plains.
 First-time sightings are unforgettable, especially the first time you come across a wild cheetah or a pride of lions.
 Seeing these impressive predators in their natural territories invariably leaves many in awe, marveling at the cats’ majestic presence and distinguished beauty.
 We see nature’s mesmerising perfection in front of us, and we’re conscious about what is before us- a wild creature, a perfect being, free, and in a place where they belong.
 We gain another perspective of how things are in their completely natural and harmonious state, and we are enriched.

 The savannah gifts us with incredibly diverse sounds of nature, which all have a fascinating way of showing the intricate balance of things.
-From the hauntingly beautiful cries of an African fish eagle echoing through the air, the low rumbles of a herd of elephant that seem to reverberate across the ground, or a yelping chorus from a dazzle of zebra, they all inadvertently form a complete orchestra, creating a perfect musical score that matches the astonishing beauty of the land.
+From the hauntingly beautiful cries of an African fish eagle echoing through the air, the low rumbles of a herd of elephant that seem to reverberate across the ground, or a yelping chorus from a dazzle of zebra, they form a complete orchestra, creating a perfect musical score that matches the astonishing beauty of the land.